FPG-992/FPG-992/README.md

 ## Hi there 👋

--🧑‍🚀I'm Filippos and I like solving problems the optimal way.
-I believe in fast execution of the main solution and further optimization through iterations in a later stage.
+-🧑‍🚀I'm Filippos and except from loving Cars & Private Jets I like solving problems the optimal way.
+-👨‍🔧I believe in fast execution of the main solution and further optimization through iterations in the life cycle.

 - 🔭 I’m currently working on becoming an Electrical & Computer Engineer
 - 🌱 I’m currently learning Machine Learning, Microprocessors, Operating Systems & Software Engineering